operate-first/operate-first.github.io-old/README.md

 valid markdown
 ```

+To add videos to Markdown follow the instructions given in [/content/examples/markdown.md#add-videos](/content/examples/markdown.md#add-videos)

 #### JupyterNotebook

 Any file with the `.ipynb` extension will be rendered as HTML.
 This is done via the [gatsby-transformer-ipynb](https://www.gatsbyjs.com/plugins/@rafaelquintanilha/gatsby-transformer-ipynb/).